dosbox-staging/dosbox-staging/website/docs/downloads/windows.md

     If Windows 8.x or Windows 10 prevents you from running DOSBox Staging via Microsoft Defender SmartScreen, see the [section below](#microsoft-defender-smartscreen).

-For 32-bit Windows 7 and newer, and for 64-bit Windows 7 hosts use the respective MSVC builds:
+For 32-bit Windows 7 and newer, and for 64-bit Windows 7 use the respective MSVC builds:
 - The 32-bit MSVC build [DOSBox Staging 0.80.1 32-bit (zip)][0_80_1_x32_ZIP]
 - The 64-bit MSVC build on Windows 7 or newer can be optionally selected in the installer.

 Windows Vista hosts are supported out-of-the-box up to release 0.78.1.
 <br>
-Subsequent releases can be [build from source][5] by excluding FluidSynth (MIDI) and Slirp (NE2000) via:
+Subsequent releases can be built from source by excluding FluidSynth (MIDI) and Slirp (NE2000).
+Please see the [Windows MSYS2 build instructions][5] for further details.

-!!!
-MSYS2 Clang build with step 8 command

-    meson setup -Duse_fluidsynth=false -Duse_slirp=false build/release-clang --native-file=.github/meson/native-clang.ini

 [5]:https://github.com/dosbox-staging/dosbox-staging/blob/main/docs/build-windows.md#build-using-msys2